Contact Center (Multimedia) Installation Guide - Avaya IP Office

 d.
 Padding (ms): This is the amount of silence cushion at the beginning and end of a recording.
 We recommend 100 milliseconds of padding.

 e.
-Trim All Audio Segments: When your trimming setting is set to manual, this button allows you to trim the silence down from any existing recordings according to the settings you’ve adjusted above.
+Trim All Audio Segments: When your trimming setting is set to manual, this button allows you to trim the silence down from any existing recordings according to the settings you’ve adjusted above. - You will then go through and record the scripted phrases that the feature recommends.
+There are four buttons that provide different recording and script options.

 a.
 Phone Button: This will bring up your handset capture and allow you to select which phone (and agent) you would like it to ring.
 Select “Start Recording.”
 Once you’ve finished recording, the “Play” button will light up and you can press that to hit your recording.
 Click “OK” when you’re satisfied.